fncombo/tumblr-image-downloader/README.md

 You can use
 * `grunt watch` or `grunt watch:all` to automatically re-compile the extension every time you make a change
 * `grunt watch:javascript`, `grunt watch:sass` or `grunt watch:slim` to watch only specific types of files
+* `grunt watch:javascriptSass` to watch both JavaScipt and Sass files

 To manually build the extension, run `grunt development` or `grunt production`.
 The production build is the same as development, but it also minifies JavaScript.